THET has been working in Zambia since 2009, focusing on a number of its most urgent health needs

 AIM: To gain an improved understanding of the impact of coordination on the implementation and impact of volunteer placements within the Zambian Health System and volunteers who undertake placements.

-In 2018, THET conducted a Volunteer Placement Feasibility Study in Zambia which outlined the global health volunteering landscape in Zambia and formulated recommendations around placement design and delivery in the country.
-Based on the information collected from the study as well as the desire for overseas volunteers expressed by Zambian partners on the ground, THET developed of a pilot project for volunteer placements in 2019 which saw the placement of two pediatricians and a management consultant placed in two district level hospital.
+In 2018, THET conducted a Volunteer Placement Feasibility Study in Zambia which mapped the global health volunteering landscape in Zambia and formulated recommendations around placement design and delivery.
+Based on the information collected through the study, as well as the desire for overseas volunteers expressed by Zambian partners on the ground, THET developed a pilot project for volunteer placements in 2019 which saw the placement of two pediatricians and a management consultant in two district level hospital.

-For further information about THET’s work in Zambia please contact our Country Coordinator, Linnet Griffith-Jones.
+For further information about THET’s work in Zambia, please contact our Country Director, Muleba Matafwali, Muleba.Matafwali@thet.org

 "It’s amazing that once people thought training pathologists in Zambia was impossible, now we are able to see the fruits of our training being brought to the poorest of our people, it is truly humbling.
 We only hope such partnerships continue."